ripaclub/zf2-mailman/README.md

 ## Usage

-Configure a transport in your configuration file
+Configure a transport in your configuration file.

 ```php
 'mailman' => [